C0urante/kafka-connect-reddit/README.md

 ## Running standalone in docker

-To run this in standalone-mode via a docker container.
-(This brings up the environment + the connect-standalone):
+To run this in standalone-mode via a docker container (this brings up the environment and the connector in a standalone worker):

 ```bash
 #Build the project